Noise sensitivity of percolation via differential inequalities: Superquadratic decay above the sensitivity length

 In this section, we prove the following bound for the dynamical four-arm event, which is the central proposition of our paper.
 Recall that $\ell(t)$ is the sensitivity length (defined in \eqref{eq:sens_length}).

 \begin{proposition}[Superquadratic behaviour above the sensitivity length] There exist $c,C>0$ such that, for every $t \in [0,1]$ and every $n \ge m \ge \ell(t)$,

 \end{proposition}

-The proof of the proposition above will involve only elementary analysis arguments, and rely on properties of the two variables function $(t,n)\mapsto\pi_n(t)$ that have been established in the previous sections.
+The proof of the proposition above will involve only elementary analysis arguments, and rely on properties of the two variable-function $(t,n)\mapsto\pi_n(t)$ that have been established in the previous sections.
 Before starting the proof, we gather the three main properties \textbf{(\ref{eq:12}-\ref{eq:14})} that we will use.

 As mentioned earlier, our first main ingredient is the differential inequality satisfied by the dynamical four-arm probability from Lemma~\ref{lem:diff_pi}.
 By integrating this differential inequality, and then using Lemma~\ref{lem:tilde} and the quasi-multiplicativity property~\eqref{eq:38fractional}, we obtain the following integral inequality: For every $n\ge 1$ and every $0\le t\le u\le 1$,